prarsena/documents/RPiNAS_GetStarted.md

         psk="WIFI_PASSWORD"
         key_mgmt=WPA-PSK
         }
+ 7.

- 7. Restart the Pi: sudo reboot
+ Restart the Pi (unplug battery?).
 When the Pi starts up again, it should connect to your wifi within 30-45 seconds.
+ If you are re-installing the image and connecting to the os again, you have to modify your known-hosts file

 Connect to the RPI
 1. Ssh pi@raspberrypi.local
 a.
 User: pi